DjoserGenomics/djosergenomics.github.io/_posts/2025-05-21-Human-SCG-RNAseq-Reanalysis.md

 Could targeting neuroinflammation in the SCG provide a novel therapeutic approach for cardiac patients?
 Could the SCG serve as a biomarker site for disease progression?

 This study demonstrates the tremendous value of revisiting existing transcriptomic datasets with new analytical approaches.
-By taking a second look at the SCG bulk RNA-seq data, I've uncovered evidence for neuroinflammation, adaptive immunity, and metabolic reprogramming that adds new dimensions to our understanding of the heart-brain connection in disease.
+By taking a second look at the SCG bulk RNAseq data, I've uncovered evidence for neuroinflammation, adaptive immunity, and metabolic reprogramming that adds new dimensions to our understanding of the heart-brain connection in disease.

 ## Access the Full Study